 - Change Positions – Take the time to get up and move positions.
 Some of our jobs cause us to stay in the same position and not move for extended periods of time.
 Take a 20 minute break to change positions to avoid muscle strain in that position.
 Get up and walk or take a break and take a seat if you are standing for long periods of time.

 - Watch your Weight – Take care of yourself and your body.
 Make sure to watch your weight and eat a balanced diet.
 Exercise and watching your caloric intake is a great way to keep yourself healthy and take the extra weight and pressure off of your lower back.

-- Topical Analgesic – There are also a few products that can be used to soothe irritated and spasmed muscles.
-There are several topical analgesics that we use in our office that are also used by chiropractors across the nation to provide soothing relief of tense muscles in conjunction with spinal manipulation.
+- Topical Analgesic – There are also a few products that can be used to soothe irritated muscles, or muscles that are in spasm.
+There are several topical analgesics that we use in our office to provide soothing relief of tense muscles in conjunction with spinal manipulation.
+One of the natural topical analgesics we use is called Relief Already.
 We also recommend Relax Already, a natural muscle relaxant that can help tight back muscles.

 At the Chiropractic Health Center of Bristol, we offer natural alternatives to the pain medications and even surgeries that often do more harm than good.
 This office provides you with the total package and will refer you to other services for X-rays, MRI’s, and any other services that will treat your entire body.

 To make an appointment, call now at 860-583-4346 or click the Request Appointment link below.
 In most cases we can see you the same day you call.